Peach Cobbler

 • 1 cup skim milk

-• In a medium bowl, mix drained peaches, sugar, lemon juice, and vanilla extract.
+3. In a medium bowl, mix sugar, peaches, lemon juice, and vanilla extract.
 Spoon over batter in baking dish.

-• Bake for 50-55 minutes or until golden brown.
+4. Bake 50-55 minutes or until golden brown.
 Let stand about 20 minutes before serving.

-When peaches come into season, feel free to use 4 cups washed, peeled, and sliced fresh peaches.
-To make peeling easier, blanch peaches by submerging in boiling water for about 40 seconds, then drain and immediately put them in an ice water bath until they have cooled.
-The peach skin should be very easy to pull away gently with your hands or use a knife to make a small slit to get it started.
+When peaches come into season, feel free to use 4 cups peeled/sliced fresh peaches.
+To make peeling easier, blanch peaches by submerging in boiling water for about 40 seconds, then drain and rinse with cold water.
+The skins will be loosened and more easily removed.

 Nutrition Label